bhuvisanga/cryptonite_taskphase_bhuvi/Comprehending Commands/cat.md

 This challenge teaches us about `cat` command.
 The `cat` command is use to concatenate multiple files if multiple arguments are given.
+You also use to read out files.
+Here, we use `cat flag` to read the flag out of the home directory.
 ```
 Connected!
 hacker@commands~cat-not-the-pet-but-the-command:~$ cat flag